Arthur Weigall: Biography

-In London during World War I Arthur Weigall became a successful set-designer for the London revue stage.
+In London during World War I Weigall became a successful set-designer for the revue stage.
 An association with film began: he worked with Bannister Merwin, Jack Buchanan, and Phyllis Monkman on the film Her Heritage (1919), and in the 1920s Lord Northcliffe appointed him film critic for the Daily Mail.
 Later, one of his novels was made into the film Burning Sands (1922) by the producer George Melford.

 Journalism brought him back to Egypt.
 He covered the opening of the tomb of Tutankhamun as correspondent for the Daily Mail, in direct opposition to Howard Carter and Lord Carnarvon's attempts with The Times to monopolise the story, which Weigall regarded as both wrong and politically damaging to British relations with Egypt at a time of strong nationalist feeling.
-At the tomb of Tutankhamun he saw Lord Carnarvon joke as he prepared to enter the tomb, and is reported as saying 'if he goes down in that spirit, I give him six weeks to live'.
+Seeing Carnarvon joke as he prepared to enter the tomb, Weigall is reported as saying 'if he goes down in that spirit, I give him six weeks to live'.

 Arthur Weigall died in 1934.
 During his first marriage to Hortense Schleiter, an American, he wrote vivid personal accounts of his life in Luxor and Upper Egypt.
 His second marriage (to the pianist Muriel Lillie, sister of the comedian Beatrice Lillie) returned him to the world of show business as a talented writer of lyrics.